-Across the United Kingdom, there are laws in place that ensure public areas and workplaces have equipment that can save our lives.
+Across the UK, there are laws in place that ensure public areas and workplaces have equipment that can save our lives.
 It’s hard to imagine a world where our sports centres and schools were without things like fire extinguishers and smoke alarms.

 Steps in the Right Direction